ChitraSiddharthan/Markdown-Previewer/README.md

 ### 3. Open `index.html` in Your Browser

-No complex build process or installations are necessary.
-Simply open the `index.html` file directly in your web browser, or utilize a live server extension such as the Live Server extension for VS Code for a more streamlined development experience.
+While this project is built with React, for simplicity and to avoid a build process, the `index.html` directly includes the necessary scripts via CDNs.
+You can open this file directly in your web browser to view the application.
+For development or more complex features, a typical React development setup might be used.

 ---

-## 🧠 Technologies Used
+## ⚙️ Technologies Used

+- React
 - HTML5
-- Tailwind CSS via CDN
+- Tailwind CSS (via CDN)
-- Marked.js via CDN
+- Marked.js (via CDN)
-- Vanilla JavaScript
 - Custom CSS